2006 Seattle Seahawks season: Week 12: vs. Green Bay Packers

 Snow fell on a Seahawks home game for the first time ever.
 In a setting that looked more like Green Bay's home field, the Seahawks started poorly on Monday Night Football.
 Matt Hasselbeck returned after missing 4 games and promptly turned the ball over four times in the first half.
 Shaun Alexander picked up the slack for the rusty Hasselbeck, rushing a team record 40 times for 201 yards on the evening.
-It was a return to MVP form for Alexander, who is still running on a cracked foot injured in the first week of the season.
+It was a return to MVP form for Alexander, who was still running on a cracked foot injured in the first week of the season.

 Josh Brown kicked four field goals in the first half to keep Seattle in the game, and they trailed only 14–12 at the half.
-All of Green Bay's points came off turnovers, the last 7 when a Hasselbeck fumble was returned for a TD.
+All of Green Bay's points came off turnovers, the last 7 when a Hasselbeck fumble was returned for a touchdown.
 The snow stopped falling at halftime.

-Green Bay drove for a TD on their first possession of the second half to go up 21–12.
+Green Bay drove for a touchdown on their first possession of the second half to go up 21–12.
 After both teams had drives stall and were forced to punt, Hasselbeck led the Seahawks on a nine-play, 62-yard drive capped by a 23-yard pass to D. J. Hackett.
 Seattle drove again late in the third quarter, led by Alexander.
-On the second play of the 4th quarter, Hasselbeck found Darrell Jackson for a 4-yard TD toss.
-A 2-point convert gave the Seahawks a 27–21 lead.
-After a Green Bay field goal cut the Seahawks lead to 3 points, Hasselbeck threw his third TD to Jerramy Stevens to cap an 11-play, 51-yard drive.
+On the second play of the fourth quarter, Hasselbeck found Darrell Jackson for a 4-yard touchdown toss.
+A 2-point conversion gave the Seahawks a 27–21 lead.
+After a Green Bay field goal cut the Seahawks lead to 3 points, Hasselbeck threw his third touchdown to Jerramy Stevens to cap an 11-play, 51-yard drive.
 The Seahawks defense crushed the final three Green Bay drives with two interceptions and a fumble recovery to finish with 4 takeaways on the night.

 With the win, the Seahawks improved to 7–4.

 Week 13: at Denver Broncos

 The Seahawks travelled to Denver to face their old foe from the AFC West.
 On a frigid Sunday Night game, these Seahawks were able to accomplish what few of their predecessors managed – to come out of Denver with a win.
 Carrying on their recent troubling tendency of weak first half performances, the Seahawks fell behind 13–7 to the Broncos, who were led by first-time starter Jay Cutler.
-The Seahawks managed only 2 first downs and 67 yards of total offense in the first half, but remained in the game thanks to Darryl Tapp's 25-yard return of an intercepted Cutler pass for a TD.
+The Seahawks managed only 2 first downs and 67 yards of total offense in the first half, but remained in the game thanks to Darryl Tapp's 25-yard return of an intercepted Cutler pass for a touchdown.